Code-Institute-Submissions/SabihaAfroze-gourmet_story-mp-3/README.md

 **Log Out of Account**
 - Users can easily log out of their account with the click of a button.

-**Delete Account**
-- Users can delete their entire account, but a warning is provided to first validate their password, and advise that all of their own recipes will also be deleted, and their favorites removed.

 **View All Recipes**